MDC91/qubic-proposals/proposal-viewer.md

 - **Transparent Decision Process**: Clear understanding of how governance decisions unfold

 ## 👤 About the Author
-As a dedicated Qubic community member and DACH region community lead, I have broad experience with Qubic's governance ecosystem and have demonstrated commitment to building community-focused solutions.
+As a dedicated Qubic community member and DACH region community lead, I have broad experience with Qubic's ecosystem and have demonstrated commitment to building community-focused solutions.
 This project represents my ongoing effort to create a more accessible and transparent governance environment for all Qubic participants worldwide.